 South Beach has long been one of the most popular destinations in the USA for singles and young people.
 Along its famed Ocean Drive lie many restaurants & bars to drink and dance the night away.

-Let’s not forget: Besides its architecture and party scene, South Beach is also famed for its soft sand and turquoise waters.
+Let’s not forget: Besides its architecture and party scene, South Beach is also home to one of Miami’s best beaches, famed for its soft sand and turquoise waters.
 Snorkeling and boat tours are great ways to see the water and marine life.

 Right in the center of Miami South Beach sits Lummus Park.
 The beachfront park has volleyball nets, walking and biking trails, and a large playground for the kids.